GiulioRusso/learning/README.md

 ## 🛠️ Why I Teach

-I believe **accessible, project‑based education** its necessary to *learn what matter*, regardless of background or budget.
+I believe **accessible, project‑based education** its necessary to *learn what matter* and *what is useful*, regardless of background or budget in orderd to bring value with your code.
 My mission is to:

-1. **Demystify programming** through plain‑language explanations and hands‑on projects.
+1. **Demystify programming** through plain‑language explanations, clear visualizations and hands‑on projects.
-2. **Bridge theory and practice** so you can ship real value — not just pass quizzes.
+2. **Bridge theory and practice** so you can ship real applications — not just pass quizzes.
 3. **Foster community** where learners help learners, because teaching is the fastest way to level‑up.

 ---